Dviros/CredsLeaker/README.md

 # How To:
 1. Start a web server.
-2. Type your server IP and port in the ps1 script.
+2. Type your server IP and port in the batch file.
 3. Execute the batch file.

 # Thanks: